 Our objective is to prepare advanced professionals to be both sophisticated practitioners and researchers.
 The graduate degrees within the department will qualify students as counselors, psychologists, program evaluators, university and college teachers, and researchers in educational and counseling environments.
 We also provide our students with the skills necessary to fill a variety of roles in other settings in which knowledge of human development, learning and cognition, research and evaluation methods are essential.

 CEPR is currently home to 28 full‐time faculty, 8 full-time staff, several dozen part-time staff, approximately 95 doctoral students, and more than 150 master's students.
-The department offers the Doctor of Philosophy (Ph.D.) in Counselor Education and Supervision, Counseling Psychology, and Educational Psychology and Research, Master of Science degrees in Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, Rehabilitation Counseling, School Counseling, and Educational Psychology and Research.
+The department offers the Doctor of Philosophy (Ph.D.) in Counselor Education and Supervision, Counseling Psychology, and Educational Psychology and Research, Master of Science degrees in Addiction Counseling, Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, Rehabilitation Counseling, School Counseling, and Educational Psychology and Research.
 We also offer graduate certificates in College and Career Counseling, Clinical Mental Health Counseling, Disability Studies, Disability Support Services, School Counseling, Qualitative Research in Education, and Quantitative Methods, as well as an undergraduate minor in Educational Psychology and Research.
-Our doctoral program in Counselor Education and Supervision and our MS degrees in Counseling are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP); our doctoral program in Counseling Psychology is accredited by the American Psychological Association (APA).
+Our doctoral program in Counselor Education and Supervision and our MS degrees in Clinical Mental Health, Clinical Rehabilitation, School, and Rehabilitation Counseling are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP); our doctoral program in Counseling Psychology is accredited by the American Psychological Association (APA).
+Our MS in Addiction Counseling is brand new and has not yet undergone the CACREP accreditation process.
 In addition to our academic programs, CEPR houses two clinical research centers: The Mid-South Access Center for Technology (Mid-South Act) and the University of Memphis Institute on Disability (UMID).
 UMID also houses TigerLIFE (Tigers Learning Independence Fostering Education and Employment), the largest and most ethnically diverse program for intellectually/developmentally disabled adults in the state of Tennessee.
 The clinical programs in CEPR participate in the university-wide Interprofessional Community Health Clinic (ICHC), a clinical training and research center that provides a variety of health and wellness services to the UofM, Memphis, and neighboring communities.
 Learn more about our programs, faculty and staff, and services by following the various links on this page.

 Graduate Certificate Programs